 - a Significant public places occur within zones B2 and SP3 at The Entrance Town Centre.
-As well as satisfying other envelope controls, new buildings are to: - i maintain the amount of sunlight that is currently available to significant public places between the hours of 10 am and 2.00pm during midwinter (June 21); and - ensure specified sunlight is to be available to at least half of any public open space, and at least half of the width for the specified footpaths. - b The following encroachments may be acceptable: - i encroachments must demonstrate that the minimum sunlight would be achieved;
+As well as satisfying other envelope controls, new buildings are to: - i maintain the amount of sunlight that is currently available to significant public places between the hours of 10 am and 2.00pm during midwinter (June 21); and - ii ensure specified sunlight is to be available to at least half of any public open space, and at least half of the width for the specified footpaths.

+The following encroachments may be acceptable:

-- balconies on the first storey above any street or open space may be permitted as for six storey buildings; - iii for tower facades, up to 25% of the width may extend as far as the general building line but only for third and fourth storeys.
-(Indicated by yellow diagonal hatching). - c Development applications to provide the following information: - shadow diagrams for midwinter and the equinoxes, demonstrating existing and proposed shadows between 10 am and 2pm in relation to significant public places.
+- iii encroachments must demonstrate that the minimum sunlight would be achieved; - iv balconies on the first storey above any street or open space may be permitted as for six storey buildings; - v for tower facades, up to 25% of the width may extend as far as the general building line but only for third and fourth storeys.
+(Indicated by yellow diagonal hatching).

+Development applications to provide the following information:

+vi shadow diagrams for midwinter and the equinoxes, demonstrating existing and proposed shadows between 10 am and 2pm in relation to significant public places.

-3.2.7 Mixed Development in Zones B2, SP3 and RE2: Facing a Side Boundary or a Rear Lane
+4.6.3.2.7 Mixed Development in Zones B2, SP3 and RE2: Facing a Side Boundary or a Rear Lane

-Figure 16 Building envelope for mixed use development in Zones B2 Local Centre, SP3 Tourist and RE2 Private Recreation in relation to a side boundary or a rear lane or street in any location
+Figure 16 Building envelope for mixed use development in Zones B2 Local Centre, SP3 Tourist and RE2 Private Recreation in relation to a side boundary or a rear lane or street in any location d Tower elements to be setback from any boundary that faces another mixed development, or an existing rear lane, by half of the "distance separation" that is specified by the SEPP No 65 Apartment Design Guide.